esper-io/dev-docs/docs/home/api.md

 - [Get command status on group](https://api.esper.io/#operation/getGroupCommand)

-If you face any issues in API usage, we recommend you to reach out to [Esper Dev Support](./support.md)
+If you face any issues in API usage, we recommend you reach out to [Esper Dev Support](./support.md)